microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group_post_groups.md

 If successful, this method returns `201 Created` response code and [group](../resources/group.md) object in the response body.

 ## Example
-#### Request
+#### Request 1
-The following is an example of a request that creates an Office 365 Group.
+The first example request creates an Office 365 Group.
 <!-- {
   "blockType": "request",
   "name": "create_group"